kamir/OpenTSx/data/README.md

 # data

-This folder contains data used by the demo programs of Hadoop.TS.NG.
+This folder contains data used by the demo programs of OpenTSx.

 ##Example: